mckiernantim/Typescript-starter/README.md

 # Basic Types
 documentation on basic types can be found [here](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html)

 Typescript has defined types for all of the basic data types we use in JS.
-In order to run develop with Typescript at its most efficent we need to invoke those Types to catch errors in development and take advantage of Typescripts robust Intellisense features.
+In order to develop with Typescript at its most efficent we need to invoke those Types to catch errors in development and take advantage of Typescripts robust Intellisense features.
 To type a variable we must provide it a `:` before delcaring the type.
 For example:
 ```ts
     let myNum:number